Skip to main navigation Skip to search Skip to main content

 Research Interests

-I am a cultural and social historian, specialising in late-imperial China and global connections.
-My interests include landscape and historical memory, Sino-British relations, the cultures of travel, the long Ming-Qing transition, China in the early modern European imagination, and the material and visual cultures of global connections.
+I am a cultural and social historian, with a specific interest in cross-cultural representation.
+My interests include travel writing, Sino-Western encounters, Asia in the European imagination, and the material and visual cultures of global connections.

-My current research concerns the ways in which visual signifiers of ‘Chineseness’ functioned in British culture from the eighteenth to early twentieth centuries, a subject I explore in articles for Cultural and Social History and the Journal for Eighteenth-Century Studies, and which builds upon the previous research I conducted with Professor Anne Gerritsen (Journal of World History).
+My current research concerns the ways in which visual signifiers of ‘Chineseness’ functioned in British culture from the seventeenth to early twentieth centuries, a subject I have explored in articles for Cultural and Social History and the Journal for Eighteenth-Century Studies, and which builds upon the previous research I conducted with Professor Anne Gerritsen (published in the Journal of World History).
 I am particularly interested in non-textual sources, including photographs, postcards, advertisements, theatre programmes and other ephemera, and the material practices that give such objects their meaning.
-This is the subject of my second book project, and also a significant part of my Honours-level special subject, 'Chinese Whispers: China in Western Minds since 1300' (HIST10438).
+These interests feed into my Honours-level special subject, 'Chinese Whispers: China in Western Minds since 1300' (HIST10438), which I have now taught for several years.
+In 2025 I was awarded a Leverhulme Research Fellowship to facilitate further research in this area, under the title 'FantAsia: The Spectacle of China in the British Imagination, 1644-1949'.

 For more information about my role within the School of History, Classics & Archaeology, see my departmental webpage.